 Church authorities should find these guidelines useful in determining an appropriate payment level.
 Church Music Dublin emphasises that it is essential that the value of music in the worship of the Church and the musician’s training, skill and commitment are appropriately recognised in monetary terms.

 the Advisory Committee on Church Music of the Episcopal Commission for Liturgy.

 |Normal weekly duties||Annual|

-Where a church has an appointed organist it is normal practice to pay him/her the appropriate fee when the marriage couple/family wish to engage an organist of their choice.
-The implementation of this principle requires flexibility so as to avoid misunderstanding and unfair criticism of musicians.
-It is recommended that each church should have a worked out policy in this matter, agreed in advance between clergy and musician.
+When organ music is required at weddings and funerals, the appointed organist should be given first refusal and, if available, is entitled to receive the appropriate fee when the marriage couple / family wish to engage a different organist.
+The implementation of this principle requires flexibility.
+It is recommended that each church should have a clear policy, agreed in advance between clergy and musician.

-(b) Church musicians should be entitled to at least four Sundays off each year and the parish should pay the deputy for those Sundays.
-The responsibility for finding a deputy should be primarily that of the musician.
+(c) Church musicians should be given at least four Sundays leave each year, the parish paying the deputy.
+The responsibility for finding deputies should be primarily that of the musician.

-(c) Musicians should be allowed two Sundays sick leave in any one year, for which period the parish will meet the cost of a deputy.
+(d) Musicians should be allowed up to two Sundays sick leave in any one year, for which period the parish will engage and pay a deputy.

-(g) Church authorities should reimburse expenses incurred by church musicians – such as choir music, postage and stationery – within an agreed budget.
+(f) Church authorities should reimburse expenses incurred – such as choir music, postage and stationery – within an agreed budget.